 How to recruit trustees for your charity

-The following gives an outline of what should be covered in the job specification as a minimum:
+The following outlines what should be covered in the job specification as a minimum:

 - Trustee role title